mukesh-dbf/mukesh-dbf/README.md

 # 👋 Hi, I'm Mukesh

 ## 👀 About Me
-As a dedicated Geospatial Data Scientist and 3D Geospatial Engineer, I specialize in the intricate domains of land, terrain, climate, and spatial modeling.
-My professional endeavors are deeply rooted in the realm of 3D city and building spatial modeling, leveraging cutting-edge geospatial technologies.
-These include, but are not limited to, satellite imagery, lidar, drone technology, terrain data (DSM, DTM), orthophotos, and sophisticated spatiotemporal analysis.
-My passion lies in harnessing these tools to unravel the complexities of our physical world and translate them into meaningful, actionable insights.
+"I'm a Geospatial Data Scientist and 3D Geospatial Engineer specializing in 3D city and building spatial modeling.
+I use cutting-edge geospatial technologies for spatial modeling and analysis to gain actionable insights into our physical world."

 ## 🌱 Currently
 I'm actively involved in the field of 3D geospatial generative technology, working on cutting-edge projects and exploring innovative solutions to address complex challenges.